Yanar Mohammed: Political views

 Yanar Mohammed (second from left) at the Die Linke conference in Berlin in 2013.

-Mohammed campaigns for women's rights.
-She favors secularism and democracy, but she does not support the USA's involvement in Iraq as a democratizing force.
+Yanar Mohammed campaigned for women's rights, secularism and democracy.
+She was a member of the Communist Alternative Organisation in Iraq.

-She has been strongly critical of the US invasion of Iraq, stating the "US occupation turned the streets of Iraq into a no-women zone", and "the American occupation that is willing to do genocide, or... political Islam, that will make us live in a completely inhuman and unliberated way of life", thus preferring a third way to build freedom in Iraq.
-Speaking in an interview in 2007, she stated "The US troops need to leave immediately, with no conditions."
-Mohammed then believes that the US occupation of Iraq is fuelling the insurgency and violence prevalent in post-2003 Iraq, which is having a detrimental effect on women's rights.
+She was strongly critical of the 2003 U.S.-led invasion of Iraq, stating the "U.S. occupation turned the streets of Iraq into a no-women zone", and "the American occupation that is willing to do genocide, or... political Islam, that will make us live in a completely inhuman and unliberated way of life", thus preferring a third way to build freedom in Iraq.
+Speaking in an interview in 2007, she stated "The U.S. troops need to leave immediately, with no conditions."
+Mohammed then believed that the U.S. occupation of Iraq fueled the insurgency and violence prevalent in post-2003 Iraq, causing a detrimental effect on women's rights.

-Yanar Mohammed, whilst not being anti-religion, is a strong believer in secular government, arguing that women's equality can only be achieved through secular government because an Islamic government would hurt women’s rights and freedom.
-Yanar highlights the contrast between the treatment of her grandmothers half a century ago and the regressing daily experience of women in Iraq nowadays.
+While not anti-religion, Mohammed was a strong believer in secular government, arguing that women's equality can only be achieved through secular government because an Islamic government would hurt women's rights and freedom.
+In 2003, she highlighted the contrast between the treatment of her grandmothers in the mid-20th century and the regressing daily contemporary experience of women in Iraq.